dseconf/DSE2024/11_Ruhl/readme.md

 I have also added Alessandria, Choi, and Ruhl (*Journal of International Economics*, 2021) which provides a more in-depth study of the aggregate implications of modeling firms in international trade.
 We will not cover this in the presentation, but you might find it useful.

+I have also added the compuational appendix to Alessandria and Choi "Establishment heterogeneity, exporter dynamics, and the effects of trade liberalization" (*Journal of International Economics*, 2014).
+There is a lot of great stuff in it.

 Readings can be found in the "readings" folder in this repo.

 ## Slides